felvin-search/docs/rfcs/001_snippet_apps.md

 - `author`

 ### Snippet App Server
 TBH I am not super sure about the details here, will know by coding.
 We know we can take the code from DB and execute it on the server.
 We also know that it is possible to generate the react components on the server and push it on the client.
+If you can point us to specific tools or some reference implementation, that will be great!

 ### Scoring System
 Doesn't need to be fancy.
-Right now we'll some simple static value for each App, will more parameters later
+Right now we'll some simple static value for each App, will add more parameters later.

 # FAQ?